Adiabatic Quantum Computing: Algorithms

 \subsection{Adiabatic Deutsch-Jozsa algorithm}

-Given a function $f:\{0,1\}^n \mapsto \{0,1\}$ which is promised to be either constant or balanced [i.e., $f(x)=0$ on half the inputs and $f(x)=1$ on the other half of the inputs], the Deutsch-Jozsa problem is to determine which type the function is, and there exists a quantum circuit model algorithm that solves the problem in a single $f$-query~\cite{Deutsch:92}.
+Given a function $f:\{0,1\}^n \mapsto \{0,1\}$ which is promised to be either constant or balanced [i.e., $f(x)=0$ on half the inputs and $f(x)=1$ on the other half], the Deutsch-Jozsa problem is to determine which type the function is.
+There exists a quantum circuit algorithm that solves the problem in a single $f$-query~\cite{Deutsch:92}.
 Classically, the problem requires $2^{n-1}+1$ $f$-queries in the worst case, since it is possible that the first $2^{n-1}$ queries return a constant answer, while the function is actually balanced.
 It is important to note that the quantum advantage requires a deterministic setting, since the classical error probability is exponentially small in the number of queries.

 An adiabatic implementation of the Deutsch-Jozsa algorithm using unitary interpolation was given in \cite{PhysRevLett.95.250503} and an implementation using a linear interpolation was given in \cite{Wei:2006dg}.
 These algorithms match the speedup obtained in the circuit model [for an earlier example where this is not the case see \cite{Das:2002}], and we proceed to review both.
 We note that, just like the adiabatic Grover's algorithm, the adiabatic Deutsch-Jozsa algorithm requires $n$-local Hamiltonians.
+We also note that both the unitary interpolation and linear interpolation strategies we describe here are not unique to the Deutsch-Jozsa problem, and apply equally well to any depth-one quantum circuit.
+Thus they should be viewed in this more general context, and are used here with a specific algorithm for illustrative purposes.